tajmone/hugo-book/CONVENTIONS.md

 ## Book Sections

 > __NOTE__ — In the Asciidoctor documentation the term "section" refers to any level of titles (parts, chapter, appendices, and their subsections).
-> In this document, to avoid confusion, we'll use the term "subsection" to refer to sub-sections of chapters and appendices (i.e. Level 3-4 headings).
+> In this document, to avoid confusion, we'll use the term "subsection" to refer to sub-sections of chapters and appendices.

 _The Hugo Book_ consists of two parts (_Book I_ and _Book II_), with 12 chapters and 7 appendices in _Book I_ (Chs 1-12, Apps A-F), and 15 chapters and 1 appendix in _Book II_ (Chs 13-27, App A), for a total of 35 book sections (19 + 16) plus the _Colophon_ and the _Author's Foreword_.